5/14/2025

 Pablo Singzon

-Hi, thanks for taking my follow-up.
+Hi.
+Thanks for taking my follow-up.
 First, I just want to get some perspective on how much income and expenses needed as you expand from here.
-Just putting aside public company costs, just to give a simple example, if you get 20% gross commission from a new cohort of 100 agents, how much of that 20% would you need to spend on OPEX or CAPEX or maybe even marketing to support these agents, recognizing that they're unlikely to be fully productive in day one for the recent deep-sided Gordie?
-I guess what I'm really trying to get to is, is there a way to think about incremental margin you can generate for each new agent or cohort you're onboard versus all in, I guess at this point, 20% to 22% even the number you've provided?
+Just putting aside public company costs, right, so just to give a simple example, if you get 20% of gross commissions from a new court of 100 agents, how much of that 20% would you need to spend in OPEX or CAPEX or maybe even marketing to support these agents, recognizing that, you know, they're unlikely to be fully productive in day one for the reasons you've cited, Gordy.
+And I guess what I'm really trying to get to is, you know, Is there a way to think about incremental margin you can generate for each new agent or cohort you onboard, you know, versus the all-in, you know, I guess at this point, 20% to 22% EBITDA number you've provided?

 speaker